Image Matching

-This chapter introduces how to use template matching to find and click elements.
+This section introduces how to use template matching to locate and click elements.
 FIRERPA supports both template matching and feature point matching (SIFT).
-Before you begin, you need to understand the basics of image matching.
+Before you begin, you need to understand some basics about image matching.
 Image matching is divided into template matching and feature point matching.
 Template matching is suitable for devices with the same resolution and is more efficient.
-Feature point matching is suitable for screens with different resolutions, but some thresholds may need to be fine-tuned according to the screen size of different devices.
+Feature point matching is suitable for screens with different resolutions, but some thresholds may need fine-tuning according to the screen size of different devices.

 Hint

-All matching processes are performed on the FIRERPA server and do not consume local machine resources.
-However, due to performance limitations on mobile devices, the efficiency is relatively low.
-For performance-critical tasks, you can take screenshots and perform matching on your local machine.
+All matching processes are performed on the FIRERPA server and do not consume local resources.
+However, due to mobile device performance limitations, the efficiency is lower.
+If performance is a concern, you can capture the screenshot locally and perform matching on your own machine.

-The image matching API is a slightly complex interface, but in most cases, you only need to adjust the threshold and distance parameters.
-You can find the meaning of each parameter in the parameter descriptions below.
-The main form of the API is as follows.
-By default, it performs a full-screen match using the template matching method.
-This API is primarily designed to save your host's computing resources.
-If you have specific requirements for performance or recognition results, you can also use the screenshot API to perform matching yourself.
+The image matching interface is a relatively complex interface, but in most cases, you only need to adjust the threshold and distance parameters.
+You can find the meanings of each parameter in the parameter explanation below.
+The main form of the interface is as follows, by default performing full-screen matching using the template matching method.
+This interface is mainly used to save your host's computing resources.
+If you have requirements for performance or recognition results, you can also use the screenshot interface to capture and match images yourself.

 d.find_similar_image(data, threshold=0.0, distance=250, scale=1.0, area=FindImageArea.FIA_WHOLE_SCREEN, method=FindImageMethod.FIM_TEMPLATE)